botchris/go-pubsub/README.md

 - [ ] Kafka provider
 - [ ] Google's Pub/Sub
-- [x] Add protobuf support as a middleware encoder/decoder
+- [x] Add protobuf support as a middleware codec
 - [x] Recovery middleware for dealing with panics
 - [x] Retry middleware for dealing with unreliable providers/subscribers